SynthwaveStudios/LisasRevengeBETA/README.md

 Navigate to the extracted folder and locate the game executable Lisa's Nightmare.exe for Windows.
 Double-click on the executable to launch the game.

 ### Troubleshooting
 If you encounter any issues during the installation or gameplay, please refer to the troubleshooting section of our documentation or contact our support team for assistance.
-You can reach our support team at [mailto: synthwavehelpdesk@gmailcom].
+You can reach our support team at [helpdesk@synthwave.com](mailto:synthwavehelpdesk@gmailcom).
 We are here to help you resolve any technical difficulties and ensure you have a smooth gaming experience.

 ---